anditakaesar/simplejavaprojects/README.md

 # Simple Java Projects

-Simple Java Projects for personal purpose and learning
+Simple Java Projects for personal purpose and learning about writing source code and algorithms.

 ## Required
 - maven 3.x+